victorcroisfelt/ecopull/README.md

 ```

 ## Acknowledgement
-This work was supported by the Villum Investigator Grant “WATER” from the Velux Foundation, Denmark, and by the SNS JU project 6G-GOALS under the EU's Horizon Europe program under Grant Agreement No.101139232.
+This work was supported by the Villum Investigator Grant “WATER” from the Velux Foundation, Denmark, and by the SNS JU project 6G-GOALS under the EU's Horizon Europe program under Grant Agreement No. 101139232.